The 6 Most Translated Songs of All Time

-For Christmas carols, “Silent Night” comes out first as the most translated song translation and this is into more than 100 languages.
+For Christmas carols, “Silent Night” comes out first as the most translated song translation and this is in more than 100 languages.
 Joseph Mohr, an Austrian pastor wrote the original song.
 The music to the song was composed by the choir director and organist Franz Xaver Grube.
 The first title for this carol was “Stille Nacht, Heilige Nacht.”
 It was first heard in 1818 on Christmas Eve at Oberndorf in St. Nicholas Church.

 4. Children’s Songs

 “It’s a Small World (After All),” written by The Sherman Brothers in 1963, was written for a Disney production but it wasn’t under copyright rules.
-It has since been translated into more than 25 languages and is the one of the most translated songs for children.
+It has since been translated into more than 25 languages and is one of the most translated songs for children.